If you’ve been hanging around here for even a little while, you’ve probably heard me talk about the importance of intonation in American English.

 As I mentioned, in order to create the correct intonation in American English, you need to make sure you’re also stressing your content words and reducing your function words.

-If you need more review on how we create this natural rhythm and melody, be sure to check out my article and video on Sentence Stress in American English.
+If you need more review on how we create this natural rhythm and melody, be sure to check out Sentence Stress in American English.

 Practice Falling Tone with Steep Drops or Glides Down